Times of Music

 The concept of the show was to get Indian Music Directors together and paired to recreate each other's songs, with due credit and acknowledgement.

 The show was hosted by music director Vishal Dadlani.
 It was released on MX Player on 20 June 2020; each weekend airing 2-3 episodes.

 The theme song 'Sajda Karoon' was composed by Papon, written by Vaibhav Modi and the video shows a montage of all the music composers involved in the show performing the song.

 Reviews of the show were positive from both fans and critics.

-Composers List
+Composers

 The 20 composers paired episode-wise are as follows: